NT6_SAFER.INF(for Windows Vista and newer versions) and

 configured with the scripts

-Change their account type to Standard User (Windows Vista and newer) resp.
-Limited User (Windows XP and Windows Server 2003) if you use them for your routine work!
+Change their account type to Standard User (Windows Vista and newer) or Limited User (Windows XP and Windows Server 2003) respectively if you use them for your routine work!

 Change a user's account type: